Team credentials

 Who we are

-We are values-driven and evidence-based systems thinkers
+We are value-driven and evidence-based system thinkers

-We are dedicated to transforming community relationships
+We are dedicated to transforming community relations

 We are event planners, community builders, and organizers